wescale/k8s-advanced-training/Day-1/install-your-cluster/README.md

 RKE is already installed on the bastion.

-To connect on the bastion instance, start an ssh agent, then ssh to it:
+To connect on the bastion instance, download the [private SSH key](https://raw.githubusercontent.com/WeScale/k8s-advanced-training/master/resources/kubernetes-formation) start an ssh agent, then ssh to it:
 ```sh
 `eval "$(ssh-agent -s)"`
 ssh-add kubernetes-formation